PrairieLearn/pl-demo-course/questions/Gallery/includeFigure/gallery.md

 ![](figSimpleQuestion.png)

-where we only need to write the HTML file `question.html`:
+where we only need to write the `question.html` file:

 ```html src=simple/question.html
 ```